OllieJT/create-sva/cli/README.md

 ### 3. Typesafety Isn't Optional

-The stated goal of `create-sa` is to provide the quickest way to start a new full-stack, typesafe web application.
+The stated goal of `create-sva` is to provide the quickest way to start a new full-stack, typesafe web application.
 We take typesafety seriously in these parts as it improves our productivity and helps us ship fewer bugs.
-Any decision that compromises the typesafe nature of `create-sa` is a decision that should be made in a different project.
+Any decision that compromises the typesafe nature of `create-sva` is a decision that should be made in a different project.

 <h2 id="getting-started">Getting Started</h2>